-Make use of the noise temperature calculator isĀ calculating the source noise temperature in a two-port network or amplifier that will result in the same output noise power when connected to a noise-free network or amplifier as the actual network or amplifier connected to a noise-free source when connected to a noise-free source.
+Make use of the noise temperature calculator is calculating the source noise temperature in a two-port network or amplifier that will result in the same output noise power when connected to a noise-free network or amplifier as the actual network or amplifier connected to a noise-free source when connected to a noise-free source.

 The effective noise temperature is defined as the temperature of the resistor at which the noise power is equal to the circuit or device's.In the telecommunications industry, the effective noise temperature is commonly utilised.

-The formula T = N/kB can be used to compute the effective noise temperature.
+The formula T = N/kBcan be used to compute the effective noise temperature.

 Where,

-For more concepts check out physicscalculatorpro.com to get quick answers by using this free tool.
+For more concepts check out physicscalculatorpro.comto get quick answers by using this free tool.

 The terms noise factor and noise figure are fairly self-explanatory: they refer to the noise that a component, such as an amplifier, adds to the input signal as it travels through to the output, or that is generated by thermal motion within a passive component.
 Entropy, device and material physics, random electron mobility, and numerous defects, to name a few factors, are all sources of this inescapable, internally generated noise.